onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

    * complex internal processing,
    * detailed self reports about "experience",

-   while remaining below the subject band according to any admissible encoding.
+   while remaining below the subject band according to any encoding in `Enc_Q128`.

 3. Patterns of `I_int(m_Z)` and `F_frag(m_Z)` differ in subtle ways from World S, but these differences may be hard to detect with finite data.